Suspect in deadly LA shooting rampage shot, killed by police

 SWAT pinned the Jeep in and attempted negotiations aimed at having the suspect surrender, Moore said.
 The suspect began firing at the officers through the vehicle’s front windshield, and an officer returned fire.
 The man shot at police a second time, the chief said, prompting the officer to return fire again.

-The suspect was pronounced dead at the scene and a handgun believed to be linked to the earlier shootings was found, Moore said.
+The suspect was pronounced dead at the scene, and a handgun believed to be linked to the earlier shootings was found, Moore said.

 Police are investigating what led to the spate of violence and if the man is connected to any other crimes.